westers/springboot_playground/README.md

 # springboot_playground
-Simple project to play around with Spring boot
+Simple project to play around with Spring boot and other libs

 Features
 ========